 This year’s color is marsala, nice name for what used to be called dusty burgundy.
-Combine marsala with gray as a modern version of the old classics of gray and red (here, here), gray and blush, fuchsia or pink (here).
+Combine marsala with gray as a modern version of the old classics of gray and red, gray and blush, or the combination of desaturated colors.
 Admittedly, this color combination of marsala and gray screams a little bit winter, but – that’s what we have right now, right?

 Another of this year’s fashion colors is lucite green.
 Again this color goes great with the dark gray of my tweed winter skirt as you can see in the photo above.
-In spring/summer, this sweater will look great with a light gray – called ice gray, which is also one of 2015’s spring colors.
+In spring/summer, this sweater will look great with a light gray – called ice gray.

 Below is a photo of the outerwear that I wore over my “spring color” inspired office outfit shown in the first photo of this post.
 I paired my gray shearling coat with a silk scarf, riding boots and a beret and added little letters (LV) of color with the bag to pick up the colors of the scarf.
 Doesn’t the sky look like being painted from this year’s spring colors? 😉

 Which spring colors will you adopt/pass on?

 Get a subscription to my blog.
 Sign up to never miss a post.

 Photos: G. Kramm